cdsisthe1/fyoutube/README.md

 ## 📣 feedback

-if you encounter issues or have suggestions, please share your feedback. your insights are invaluable. report them [here](https://github.com/cdsisthe1/fyoutube/issues).
+if you encounter issues or have suggestions, please share your feedback report them [here](https://github.com/cdsisthe1/fyoutube/issues).

 ## ❤️ support